metno/surfExp/run.md

 - update start time
 - ~use local config~
 - ~use binary from deode~
+- set ecflow limit in suite for number of tasks

 - troika config from deode? (not from scratch)

 # Other
- - fix cfunits installation for ATOS-Bologna
+ - ~fix cfunits installation for ATOS-Bologna~
- - /lus/h2resw01/scratch/sbu/deode_virtualenvs/surfexp-ZxaY7Jni-py3.10/lib/python3.10/site-packages/cfunits/units.py
+ - ~/lus/h2resw01/scratch/sbu/deode_virtualenvs/surfexp-ZxaY7Jni-py3.10/lib/python3.10/site-packages/cfunits/units.py~
- - _libpath = "/usr/local/apps/udunits/2.2.28/lib/libudunits2.so"
+ - ~_libpath = "/usr/local/apps/udunits/2.2.28/lib/libudunits2.so"~

 # Domains: